Dimers and Circle patterns: Bipartite graphs and circle patterns

-The equations (\ref{cocycle1}) and (\ref{cocycle2}) imply that $\omega$ is co-closed (divergence free) at internal vertices.
-Thus $\omega$ can be integrated to define a mapping $\phi$ from the dual graph $\G^*$ into $\C$ by the formula \be \phi(f_1)-\phi(f_2) = \omega(wb)\ee where $f_1,f_2$ are the faces adjacent to edge $wb$, with $f_1$ to the left and $f_2$ to the right when traversing the edge from $w$ to $b$.
-The mapping $\phi$ is defined up to an additive constant; we choose the constant so that the vertices $f_{11},f_{12},f_{22},f_{21}$ go to the vertices of $P$.
+Equations (\ref{cocycle1}) and (\ref{cocycle2}) imply that $\omega$ is co-closed (divergence free) at internal vertices.
+Thus $\omega$ can be integrated to define a mapping $\phi$ from the augmented dual graph $\G^*$ into $\C$ by the formula \be \phi(f_1)-\phi(f_2) = \omega(w,b)\ee where $f_1,f_2$ are the faces adjacent to edge $wb$, with $f_1$ to the left and $f_2$ to the right when traversing the edge from $w$ to $b$.
+The mapping $\phi$ is defined up to an additive constant; by (\ref{bdycrit1}) and (\ref{bdycrit2}) we can choose the constant so that the vertices $f_{11},f_{12},f_{22},f_{21}$ go to the vertices of $Q$.

 \begin{theorem} Suppose $\G$ has outer face of degree $4$.
-The mapping $\phi$ defines a convex embedding into $P$ of $\G^*$ sending the outer vertices to the corresponding vertices of $P$.
-Moreover, the images of the vertices of $\G^*$ are the centers of a circle pattern with the combinatorics of $\G$, including the outer face, that is, the outer face of $\G$ will also be cyclic. \end{theorem}
+The mapping $\phi$ defines a convex embedding into $Q$ of $\G^*$ sending the outer vertices to the corresponding vertices of~$Q$.
+The images of the vertices of $\G^*$ are the centers of a circle pattern with the given combinatorics of $\G$ and face weights $X$.
+Moreover the outer face of $\G$ will also be cyclic. \end{theorem}

 Boundary length $4$ is special in the sense that if $\G$ has outer face of degree strictly larger than $4$, the outer face of the associated circle pattern will not necessarily be cyclic.

 \begin{proof}